prototyp3-dev/coin-toss/README.md

 ```

-3. (Optional) Check that LLM generated the response
+3. (Optional) Check that LLM generated the response and Cartesi backend created the notices
 ```shell
 docker logs trust-and-teach-cartesi-server_manager-1
 ```